pushyamiparitala/wms/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Start the development server with `npm start`
 4. Build for production with `npm run build`
-5. Deploy to GitHub Pages with `npm run deploy`